lortza/mac_setup/README.md

 # macOS High Sierra v.
 10.13 Setup

-This is a simple list of instructions to make setting up your Apple computer as fast and efficient as possible for web development.
+This is a simple list of instructions to make setting up my MacBook Pro as fast and efficient as possible for web development.

 I followed [this gist by mikevallano](https://gist.github.com/mikevallano/d0964aeff471453060cf5c096859adac) and forked [this repo by taniarascia](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/) as guides to made this version.